JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 `Vec` is now given with its constructor names, and the index of a particular constructor is given at the end of the sequence of constructor arguments.
-Compare this to the Agda data declaration at the top the post and notice the similar structure.
+Compare this to the Agda data declaration at the top of the post and notice the similar structure.

 ``` haskell Propositional ℕ & Vec Declarations https://github.com/spire/spire/blob/b4f467da96d5de9050f58b41ac10fd9a73ac84df/formalization/agda/Spire/Examples/PropositionalDesc.agda#L97-L122
   data ℕT : Set where `zero `suc : ℕT